To get from Naha to Kagoshima you can fly or you can get a 25 hour overnight ferry. We decided on the Naha Kagoshima ferry option.

 A-line ferry cabin

-Inside we showed our tickets to one of the staff.
-He told us where the room was in Japanese, but as we didn’t quite understand he lead us to where it was.
+Inside I showed my ticket to one of the staff.
+He told me where the room was in Japanese, but as I didn’t quite understand he lead me to where it was.
 They don’t give you a room key, the room just stays unlocked the whole time.
 This is the inside of the room.
 Not visible in the picture on the ceiling is a control for the air conditioning, and another for the speaker volume.
 I recommend you set the volume to ‘1’ so you hear the announcements without being startled.

 Here is a closer look at one of the beds.
 There is a light, a hook, a fold-up net shelf, a blanket, and a black leather looking box.

 That black box is your pillow!
 It is fairly solid, and feels higher than a normal pillow.
 As it was quite hard I found that I couldn’t lie on my side as it squashed my ear!
 They do supply paper covers for the pillows for ‘hygiene reasons’, but I found it more comfortable to put the pillow in an old t-shirt.
-At this stage of the journey we were the only ones in the cabin.
+At this stage of the journey I was the only one in the cabin.

 If you don’t want to pay the cabin supplement then you get to sleep in one of the large communal sleeping rooms.
 Each space is numbered so you’ll know which one is yours.